BYLAWS

 Section 1 – Composition of the Board

-• The members of the Board shall serve for a period of two (2) years, unless otherwise specified, from the end of the Annual Spring Conference through the next two Spring Conferences.
-One each of two-year and four-year representatives will be elected in odd numbered years.
-One each of two-year, four-year, and the technology adviser will be elected in even numbered years.
+1. The members of the Board shall serve for a period of two (2) years, unless otherwise specified in Article 3/Section 1, from the end of the Annual Spring Conference through the next two Spring Conferences.
+The Secretary and one each of two-year and four-year representatives will be elected in odd numbered years.
+The Treasurer and one each of two-year and four-year will be elected in even numbered years.

-• Members at large shall serve the membership as outlined in Article 4, Section 2 Functions of the Board.
-They shall also perform any duties as assigned by the Officers of the Association.
+3. Members at large shall serve the membership as outlined in Article 4, Section 2 Functions of the Board.
+They shall also perform any duties as assigned by the Officers of WAPED.

 Section 2 – Functions of the Board

-The Board shall be the administrative entity of the Association and its functions shall be as follows:
+The Board shall be the administrative entity of WAPED, and its functions shall be as follows:

-• To plan, direct, or otherwise carry out the purpose of the Association.
+4. Plan, direct, or otherwise carry out the purpose of WAPED.
 (See Constitution, Article 2.)

 Section 3 – Meeting of the Board